Nurul Aisyah Hassan

 • Co-author “Restructuring and Voluntary Separation Scheme in View of MCO”, published on LexisNexis Covid-19 Resource Hub, 18th September 2020

-• Successfully defended the largest Islamic cooperative bank in Malaysia in a judicial review application filed by their former Head of Auto Finance in challenging the Industrial Court award which ruled that he had acted in breach of the Bank’s vehicle financing policies by instructing his subordinates to fabricate financing documents to conceal the breakdown of additional accessories and costs (which were not allowed to be financed).
+• Successfully defended the largest Islamic cooperative bank in Malaysia in an appeal at the Court of Appeal by their former Head of Auto Finance in challenging his dismissal for breach of the Bank’s vehicle financing policies by instructing his subordinates to fabricate financing documents to conceal the breakdown of additional accessories and costs, which were not allowed to be financed.
+The Court of Appeal further affirmed the point of law that a new Industrial Court Chairman is seized with jurisdiction to hand down an Award despite not presiding over the trial, pursuant to section 23 (6) of the Industrial Relations Act 1967.

 • Co-counsel: Successfully represented a car manufacturer in the Court of Appeal in an appeal against the Kuala Lumpur High Court’s dismissal of its judicial review application.
 The employee was caught red-handed smuggling an industry-grade grinder from the Company’s premises for his own home improvement works and admitted to doing so for at least 20 times.
 The Industrial Court and High Court held that the employee’s misconduct was merely tantamount to an unauthorised removal of property, and not theft, as he would return the grinder to his workstation the next day.
 The Court of Appeal subsequently set aside the High Court’s order and quashed the Industrial Court Award.